CONTACT|HELP

 All module-specific assessment and, research project report and oral presentation are conducted in English.

-The modules assessment session consists in the evaluation of the trainee progress through homework, e-assessment, oral exam and/or table exam depending on the module coordinators' rules.
+The modules assessment session consists in the evaluation of the trainee progress through homework, e-assessment, oral exam and/or distant table exam depending on the module coordinators' rules.

 The grade for each module assessment determined by the respective module coordinator is then converted into the Eu2P common ECTS grading system.